Fluffy Blueberry Pancakes

 - Add wet ingredients.
 Make a well in the center of the dry ingredients and stir in the milk, egg, melted butter and vanilla; mix until just combined.
 Do NOT overmix.
 Some small lumps are fine.

-- Cook pancakes.
-Heat a large skillet or griddle over medium to medium-high heat.
-Butter the surface and once hot, scoop out about 1/4 cup of pancake batter for each pancake.
+- Cook.
+Heat a large skillet, nonstick pan or griddle over medium to medium-high heat.
+Butter the surface and once hot, spoon out about 1/4 cup of batter for each pancake.
 You may need to gently spread the batter out some.
-Arrange blueberries evenly over the tops of the pancakes, as many or few as you prefer.
-After about 3 minutes and when bubbles begin to form on the surface and the edges of the pancakes look set, flip and cook the other side until cooked through, 2 to 3 minutes.
+Arrange blueberries evenly over the tops, as many or few as you prefer.
+After about 3 minutes and when bubbles begin to form on the surface and the edges look set, flip and cook the other side until cooked through and golden brown, 2 to 3 minutes.

 - Serve and enjoy.
-Top your pancakes with any favorite toppings.
-We love maple syrup and an extra handful of fresh blueberries on these delicious pancakes!
+Top with any favorite toppings.
+We love maple syrup and an extra handful of fresh blueberries!

 keep pancakes warm

-If I’m cooking pancakes for the family, I like to keep them warm until they’re all cooked and we’re ready to eat.
+If I’m cooking a breakfast spread for the family, I like to keep these warm until they’re all cooked and we’re ready to eat.
 I simply heat the oven to 200 degrees F. Once a batch of pancakes have cooked, I transfer them to a large baking sheet and put them in the oven to stay warm.